First Temperature Profile of a Stellar Flare using Differential Chromatic Refraction: Modeling a flare's temperature evolution

 where the primed quantities indicated that $\lambda_\mathrm{eff}$ and $\Delta m_g$ are scaled to the range [0-1] before being used in the loss function and $\sigma_{\lambda^\prime}$ and $\sigma_{m^\prime_g}$ are the uncertainty in (scaled) effective wavelength and magnitude, respectively (see \autoref{sec:forwardmodel}).

 First, $T_\mathrm{BB}$ and $X_\mathrm{BB}$ are derived at each step $t$ in the time series for each pair of observables $\Delta m_g(t)$ and $\lambda_\mathrm{eff}(t)$.
 This result is shown in the second row of \autoref{fig:result1}.
+For the pre-flare epochs, indicated as hollow points in \autoref{fig:result1}, we fix filling factor to zero, since before the flare occurs the physical extent of the blackbody emission is effectively zero.
 However, the model as explained thus far contains two naive assumptions: 1) The flare-only SED is well approximated solely by a blackbody and 2) a lack of constraint on how rapidly $X_\mathrm{BB}$ can change.
 Therefore, we consider two physically-motivated modifications to this procedure: 1) the inclusion of emission features in the flare-only model SED and 2) constraints on the temporal evolution of $X_\mathrm{BB}$.